 Slowly we built an army, Mackenzie’s army.

 In February 2018, we met with the Federal Health Minister Greg Hunt.
 I cannot adequately express to you the kindness, compassion and genuine nature of this man and his team.
-He cried with us for Mackenzie and promised he would create change.
+He cried with us for Mackenzie and promised he would create change, a legacy for our daughter.

-The first project is to be a pilot study of pre-conception screening trial for rare and debilitating birth disorders including Spinal Muscular Atrophy, Fragile X and cystic fibrosis which will cost $20 million.
+This pilot study of pre-conception screening trial is for rare and debilitating birth disorders including Spinal Muscular Atrophy, Fragile X and cystic fibrosis .
 This will test 10,000 couples over the next 2-3 years.

 Following this, the rest of the $500m will go towards a genomic program which will cover: